sweetdelightss/Elk-Stack-Project/README.md

 # Elk-Stack-Project
 Live ELK Deployment on Azure

-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the network.

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
+They can be used to either recreate the entire deployment.
 Alternatively, select portions of the PLAYBOOK file may be used to install only certain pieces of it, such as Filebeat.

   - filebeat-playbook.yml
     /etc/ansible/roles/filebeat-playbook.yml